animlbook/AnIML/book_source/source/regression/assessing_performance/index.md

 If the inputs and outputs take on discrete values, we can write the $p(x,y)$ to mean the probability of seeing the pair $(x, y)$.
 We can write the idea of the average loss incurred weighted by the probability with the formula<sup>6</sup>:

-$$\mathbb{E}_{XY}\left[L\left(y, \hat{f}(x)\right)\right] = \sum_{x \in X}\sum_{y \in Y} L(y, \hat{f}(x))p(x, y)$$
+$$\mathbb{E}_{XY}\left[L\left(y, \hat{f}(x)\right)\right] = \sum_{x \in X}\sum_{y \in Y} L(y, \hat{f}(x))\cdot p(x, y)$$

 This definition should be reminiscent of a formula for an expectation (since that is what it is computing), with a few modifications.
 Now, there is the added complexity of dealing with the $(x, y)$ pairs which requires the nested sum.
 If this sum is large, that means "on average", the model incurs high loss (i.e. has lots of error).

 The details of the specific notation is not the main point here.
 It's important to get the intuition behind what this value is trying to compute.
 So with that in mind, our task of selecting the model that generalizes best, is exactly the task of finding the model with the lowest true error.

 Unfortunately in most real-life circumstances, it's not even possible to compute this true error!
 You might not know the  exact distributions of the houses or the distribution of prices conditioned on a particular house size.
-Since we don't know the distribution, there is no way we can exactly compute this expectation.
-So without access to all future data, how can we actually compute the true error?
+Since we don't know these distributions for a fact, there is no way we can exactly compute this expectation.
+Without access to all future data, it's essentially impossible to compute this true error exactly.
+However, we have hope to approximate it using well-defined practices.

 ### Back to practice

 A very common technique in machine learning suggests that if you aren't able to exactly compute something, you can try to estimate it using data you have.
 That's what we will do here.
-But note that we can't use the data we trained on, since as we discussed, it would lead to us favoring more complex models.
+But note that we can't use the data we trained on, since as we discussed, it would lead to us favoring more complex models since they can minimize training error with sufficient complexity.
 The idea then is to hide part of our dataset from our ML algorithm and use that hidden data as a *proxy* for "all future data" after the predictor is trained.

 The most common way to accomplish this is to split your dataset into a **training set** and a **test set**.